marcmeiners/scion/doc/protocols/scion-header.rst

 HFCount
     The number of total HopFields.
 Reservation ID Suffix
-    Uses 12 bytes.
+    Uses 10 bytes.
 Either an E2E Reservation ID suffix or a Segment Reservation ID suffix,
     depending on `S`.
-If :math:`S=1`, the Segment Reservation ID suffix is padded with zeroes until using all 12 bytes.
-If :math:`S=0` the 12 bytes from the E2E Reservation ID suffix are included.
+If :math:`S=1`, the Segment Reservation ID suffix is padded with zeroes until using all 10 bytes.
+If :math:`S=0` the 10 bytes from the E2E Reservation ID suffix are included.
-Expiration Tick
-    The value represents the "tick" where this packet is no longer valid.
-    A tick is four seconds, so :math:`\text{Expiration Time} = 4 \times
-    \text{Expiration Tick}` seconds after Unix epoch.
 BWCls
     The bandwidth class this reservation has.
 RLC
     The Request Latency Class this reservation has.
-Original Payload Length
-    The field only has a meaning if S = 0.
-    If R = 0, then this field is the same as the PayloadLen field in the SCION common header.
-If R = 1 (the packet is a response), then the field contains the original payload length, i.e., the payload lenght of the preceding COLIBRI packet with R = 0.

 Reservation ID Reconstruction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^